Battle of Ulundi: Battle

-On 3 July, with negotiations having broken down, Colonel Buller led a cavalry force across the river to reconnoitre the ground beyond.
+On 3 July, with negotiations having broken down, Colonel Redvers Buller led a cavalry force across the river to reconnoitre the ground beyond.
 A party of Zulus were seen herding goats near the Mbilane stream and troopers moved to round them up.
 On a hunch, Buller bellowed an order for them to stop and prepare to fire from the saddle.
 His instinct proved right, for 3,000 Zulus rose from the long grass at that moment and fired a fusillade, before charging forth.
 Three troopers were shot dead and Buller ordered his men to retire.
 As they dashed back to the river, Baker's Horse who had been scouting further across, took up position and gave covering fire for the river crossing.
 Their crossing in turn was covered by the Transvaal Rangers on the opposite bank.
 This incident had placed the entire reconnaissance in grave danger, but Buller's alertness and leadership saved them from annihilation.
-Chelmsford was now convinced the Zulus wanted to fight and replied to Wolseley's third message, informing him that he would indeed retreat to 1st Division if the need arose, and that he would be attacking the Zulus the next day.
+Chelmsford was now convinced the Zulus wanted to fight and replied to Wolseley's third message, informing him that he would indeed retreat to the 1st Division if the need arose and that he would be attacking the Zulus the next day.

 That evening Chelmsford issued his orders.
-The British, having learned a bitter lesson at Isandlwana, would take no chances meeting the Zulu army in the open with their normal line of battle such as the 'Thin Red Line' like that employed at Balaclava.
+The British, having learned a bitter lesson at Isandlwana, would take no chances meeting the Zulu army in the open with their normal line of battle.
 Their advance would begin at first light, prior to forming his infantry into a large hollow square, with mounted troops covering the sides and rear.
 Neither wagon laagers nor trenches would be used, to convince both the Zulus and critics that a British square could "beat them fairly in the open".